Akmaral Zykayeva

-Akmaral Zykayeva (Ақмарал Ұланқызы Зықаева, Aqmaral Ūlanqyzy Zyqaeva; born 21 December 1985), better known by the stage name Mergen, is a Kazakh composer, singer-songwriter, multi-instrumentalist, sound producer, an actress.
+Aqmaral Ūlanqyzy Zyqaeva (Ақмарал Ұланқызы Зықаева; born 21 December 1985), better known by the stage name Mergen, is a Kazakh composer, singer-songwriter, multi-instrumentalist, sound producer, an actress.

 Biography

 Early life and education

 Born and raised in Almaty, Kazakhstan, Zykayeva began formal music training at the age of six, studying violin as her primary instrument alongside piano.
 She later pursued studies in Information Technology at Satbayev Kazakh National Technical University.
 As a classically-trained violinist she performed with the National Youth Symphony and appeared at prestigious venues including the Konzerthaus Berlin and London’s Barbican.

 Recording and artistic projects

 Zykayeva first released music under the moniker “Mergen,” issuing her debut album 13 in 2009, followed by Ayan in 2011.
 The latter was developed in the course of her studies at MI (Musicians Institute) where it was awarded an “Outstanding Project” distinction.

 In 2012 she joined Kazakhstan’s Kazakhfilm Studios as a post-production sound engineer.
 From 2012 to 2013, she headed the Bilim Media Group recording studios, producing audio content for animation, television and educational documentaries.

 A significant project of this period was Qazaq Lounge (c.
 2013), a collaborative album produced with more than forty contributors (vocalists, producers, musicians).
 According to its Bandcamp page, the album presents reinterpretations of pre-Soviet Kazakh folk songs, blending them with electronic, jazz and classical influences, and was produced and arranged by Zykayeva.

 Another media profile noted that the project “represented classical Kazakh musical standards in her own interpretation.”